Research

 • Trading activities of retail investors

-• Social interactions and (financial) decision making
+• Social interactions, communication, and (financial) decision making

 • ESG investments in Private Equity